 This weekend retreat offers the opportunity to relax into your authentic voice, stretch those writing muscles, and focus on the story you want to tell.
 In whatever form occurs – poetry, fiction, memoir or essay.
 All in a safe and nurturing eco-space.

-Whether you are reviving a dream of writing or well-established in your practice; an old pro or a nervous beginner, this retreat is certain to inspire and motivate you to explore, take risks, and listen deeply.
+Whether you are reviving a dream of writing or well-established in your practice; an old pro or a nervous beginner, this retreat is certain to inspire and motivate you to explore, take creative risks, and listen deeply.

 The weekend program includes sensory exercises and meditation to heighten awareness and deepen your experience.
 Guided writing exercises are facilitated in the Amherst Writers & Artists (AWA) method.

 Friday, October 4